 Part of the RTA’s renaissance includes higher environmental standards.
 Our new buses run on bio-diesel, which emits much lower levels of CO2 and other emissions when compared to standard diesel fuel.
 Tires are filled with nitrogen which better maintains tire pressure and leads to improved fuel efficiency.
 As always, streetcars are powered by overhead electrical lines, resulting in even lower net emissions than gasoline-powered vehicles.

 The body in charge of making major decisions for the RTA is the Board of Commissioners.
 The board consists of appointees by the Mayor of New Orleans and of some appointees by the President of Jefferson Parish.
 The RTA Board has the overall authority for transit in New Orleans including setting fares, overseeing service and operations, developing operating budgets, approving each year’s annual transportation development plan, and deciding upon capital purchases and expansions.

-Under contract to the RTA Board of Commissioners, a company called Veolia Transportation manages all day-to-day aspects of the transit agency on behalf of the RTA Board.
-Veolia handles operations and service, safety issues, vehicle maintenance, customer care, route design and scheduling, human resources, administration, ridership growth, capital planning, grant administration, communications, purchasing, and other agency functions.
-Veolia is under contract to and reports to the RTA Board of Commissioners.
+Under contract to the RTA Board of Commissioners, a company called Transdev Services manages all day-to-day aspects of the transit agency on behalf of the RTA Board.
+Transdev handles operations and service, safety issues, vehicle maintenance, customer care, route design and scheduling, human resources, administration, ridership growth, capital planning, grant administration, communications, purchasing, and other agency functions.
+Transdev is under contract to and reports to the RTA Board of Commissioners.
 The company operates public transportation for some 5,000 transit authorities around the world.